From the Headteacher

 Welcome.
 We are a small, nurturing, independent school for children aged 3-18 in West Yorkshire.
 This website can only give a flavour of our School and I would encourage prospective parents and former pupils to arrange a visit to truly experience the School.
 The School has a long and illustrious history, being documented as part of the local community since 1534.
-It has gone through many changes and now occupies three sites, Senior School, Junior School (including our excellent nursery where children’s educational journey starts) and the playing fields all within five minutes walk of each other.
+It has gone through many changes and now occupies two sites, Senior School and Junior School (including our excellent nursery where children’s educational journey starts) as well as the playing fields within a five minute walk.

 The School provides an individual education from 3 to 18 with an eclectic range of subjects, activities and visits catering for all.
 In everything we do we look to nurture success in every pupil whether that be in the classroom, on the sports field, in the music room or anywhere in the world both during their time in the School and beyond at University or in the world of work.